cronologic-de/ug_ndigo6g/source/hardware/functionality/trigger.rst

 .. _Fig 2.13:
 .. figure:: ../../figures/4ChannelTriggering.*

-   Triggering in 4 channel mode at 4 samples per clock cycle.
-TODO double check graphic
+   Triggering in 4 channel mode at 8 samples per clock cycle.

 .. _Fig 2.14:
 .. figure:: ../../figures/2ChannelTriggering.*

-   Triggering in 2 channel mode at 8 samples per clock cycle.
-TODO double check graphic
+   Triggering in 2 channel mode at 16 samples per clock cycle.

 .. _Fig 2.15:
 .. figure:: ../../figures/1ChannelTriggering.*

-   Triggering in 1 channel mode at 16 samples per clock cycle.
-TODO double check graphic
+   Triggering in 1 channel mode at 32 samples per clock cycle.

 If retriggering is active, the current trigger window is extended if a